 While detailed descriptions suffice, adding an image, video, or digital rendition of the product prototype will only help you convey your concept with more accuracy.
 For instance, consider that you’re changing your existing products’ packaging.
 You can’t convey the new concept’s aesthetics if a wordy description is all you have.
 Instead, you will have much better success with an image or drawing of the new design.

-Demographics are integral to market research.
-In concept testing, demographic details help determine whether the respondents match your target market.
+Demographic survey questions are integral to market research.
+In concept testing, demographic details help determine whether the respondents match your target audience or market.
 Discrepancies between the two can result in skewed results, rendering the survey ineffective in fulfilling the goal of the survey.

 Unprecedented changes in consumer behaviors and preferences, especially those influenced by recent disruptions in the global economy, necessitate intensive market research.
 Concept testing is a vital tool in your kit that can simplify product development strategies, allowing you to make changes in your concepts that are sure to generate favorable results when you launch the product.